Save Our BBC!

 Save Our BBC is our campaign to ensure the decision makers know what we, the audience, want and that they fail to deliver it at their peril.
 We need evidence of people’s views.
 Joining this campaign voluntarily will show that you have an opinion and the greater the numbers that join, the more influence your voice will have.
 The organisers of the campaign have no particular axe to grind, we just want to ensure your views are heard.

-The BBC Royal Charter and Licence Fee will be renewed in 2016.
+The BBC Royal Charter and Licence Fee have been renewed in 2016.
 The debate has started and decisions will be made after the General Election on 7 May 2015.

 Our aims are: